wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/2b-dual-write-vs-virtual-table.md

-Microsoft Dataverse allows for a number of different connections to external data sources.
+Microsoft Dataverse allows for many different connections to external data sources.
 Dual-write and virtual tables (or virtual entities) allow Dataverse to access this data and write back to the original data source.

 ## Dual-write